wang-jun-hao/tp/docs/DeveloperGuide.md

 * Target `patient` is retrieved from `ModelManager#getPatientToAccess()`
 * `doctor` is retrieved from `ModelManager#getActiveUser()`

-The following sequence diagram shows how add medical note operation works:
+The following sequence diagrams show how add medical note operation works:

 ![NoteSequenceDiagramMain](images/NoteSequenceDiagramFocusLogic.png)